Get a birds-eye view from among the stunning Mountain Ash trees at the Otway Treetop Walk or whizz through the mid-layers on the Otway Fly

 Due to time limitations and how much we wanted to see on the Great Ocean Road in the 4 days we didn’t do the Otway Fly Zipline tour and I have to admit I kind of regret it now, seeing it in action it looked so much fun and it would definitely be something we would give a try in the future.

-It’s an ‘extreme’ experience but also under very tight safety controls and specifically trained guides so you can have the thrills without the risk.
+It’s an ‘extreme’ experience but also under very tight safety controls and trained guides.
 There are a series of cloud stations situated within the giant Mountain Ash trees.
 You are in a harness and attached to a wire, like a high tech flying fox as you zip along between the stations 30 metres above the forest floor and between these fantasy style tree stations.

 Other things to do in the Otway National Park